angular/angular/aio/content/guide/architecture.md

 <img src="generated/images/guide/architecture/module.png" alt="Component" class="left">

-Angular apps are modular and Angular has its own modularity system called _Angular modules_ or _NgModules_.
+Angular apps are modular and Angular has its own modularity system called _NgModules_.

-_Angular modules_ are a big deal.
+NgModules are a big deal.
-This page introduces modules; the [Angular modules](guide/ngmodule) page covers them in depth.
+This page introduces modules; the [NgModules](guide/ngmodule) page covers them in depth.

 <br class="clear">

-Every Angular app has at least one Angular module class, [the _root module_](guide/bootstrapping "AppModule: the root module"), conventionally named `AppModule`.
+Every Angular app has at least one NgModule class, [the _root module_](guide/bootstrapping "Bootstrapping"), conventionally named `AppModule`.

 While the _root module_ may be the only module in a small application, most apps have many more _feature modules_, each a cohesive block of code dedicated to an application domain, a workflow, or a closely related set of capabilities.

-An Angular module, whether a _root_ or _feature_, is a class with an `@NgModule` decorator.
+An NgModule, whether a _root_ or _feature_, is a class with an `@NgModule` decorator.

 <div class="l-sub-section">